vvv214/s23-algorithm/index.md

 permalink: /
 ---

 Welcome!
 As the name suggested, in this course, you will learn advanced algorithm design and implementation.
+Please join [Piazza](https://piazza.com/virginia/spring2023/cs6161) and [Gradescope](https://www.gradescope.com/courses/502627).
 ## Logistics